Skip to main content

 • GABAergic and Glutamatergic Systems ∞ These are the primary inhibitory and excitatory neurotransmitter systems, respectively.
 Testosterone can influence the balance between these systems, which is critical for neuronal excitability and preventing excitotoxicity.
 A well-regulated balance supports stable cognitive processing.

-Disruptions in these neurotransmitter systems, often observed in states of hormonal deficiency, can manifest as cognitive deficits. therapy, by restoring physiological hormone levels, aims to re-establish optimal neurotransmitter balance, thereby supporting cognitive performance.
+Disruptions in these neurotransmitter systems, often observed in states of hormonal deficiency, can manifest as cognitive deficits.
+Low-dose testosterone therapy, by restoring physiological hormone levels, aims to re-establish optimal neurotransmitter balance, thereby supporting cognitive performance.

 Testosterone and Brain Energetics

 The brain is a highly energy-demanding organ, relying heavily on glucose metabolism and mitochondrial function.
 Testosterone has been implicated in supporting neuronal energetics.
 It can influence glucose uptake and utilization in brain cells, as well as mitochondrial biogenesis and function.
+Healthy mitochondrial activity is essential for producing adenosine triphosphate (ATP), the primary energy currency of cells.
+Impaired mitochondrial function is a hallmark of neurodegenerative processes and can contribute to cognitive decline.

 By supporting metabolic efficiency within neurons, testosterone may contribute to greater cognitive resilience and sustained mental performance.
 This metabolic support is particularly relevant in the context of age-related cognitive changes, where declines in energy metabolism are frequently observed.